 Only the gatehouse, outer walls and caves below give a hint of the traditional 'castle' visitors often expect to find.
 Today the Ducal Mansion built in the 17th Century stands on the site with remnants of previous castle walls throughout the grounds.
 This was the first provincial Museum of Fine Art opened in 1878 and continues to house it's own collection and travelling exhibitions.

 The site is currently owned by Nottingham City Council.
-Opening hours are from Tuesday to Sunday 10am - 4pm November to February and from March to October 10am - 5pm (last entry 30 minutes before closing time).
-Entrance fees are £5.50 for adults, £4.00 for concessions (over 60, under 16 or student) or a family ticket (2 adults and up to 3 children) is £15.
+Opening hours are from Monday to Sunday 10am - 5pm March to October and from Wednesday - Sunday 10am - 4pm November to February (last entry to the grounds 1 hour before closing time).
+Entrance fees are £5.50 for adults, £4.00 for concessions (over 60, under 16 or UK student) or a family ticket (2 adults and up to 3 children) is £15.
 Group rates are available - 1 free ticket with every 10 purchased.

-Cave tours beneath the castle including Mortimer's Hole run from Tuesday to Sunday at 11am, 2pm & 3pm.
-In summer Sunday times may vary.
-Please contact the castle to check the latest information before making a special trip.
-The tour costs an additional £2.50 for adults and £1.50 for concessions.
+Cave tours beneath the castle including Mortimer's Hole run from Monday to Sunday at 11am, 1pm, 2pm & 3pm from March - October and Wednesday to Sunday at 11am, 1pm, 2pm and 3pm from November to February (subject to availability).
+Please contact the castle 0115 8761400 to check the latest information before making a special trip.
+The tour costs £3 per person and under 5s are free.
+This charge is addition to the standard castle admission fee.
 Tours are dependent upon weather conditions and other factors and may not always run.
-Tickets cannot be booked in advance and are sold on a first come first served basis on the day.
+Tickets cannot be booked in advance and are sold on a first come first served basis on the day, going on sale 30 minutes before the tour is due to start.
 The route is strenuous with steep steps and is not suitable for everyone.

 To contact Nottingham Castle please e-mail using this link, not the contact button for this website.